 Her work as a playwright has earned her support from Great Plains Theatre Conference, the Alliance of Los Angeles Playwrights and The Playwrights’ Center in Minneapolis, among other organizations.
 She describes her playwriting style style as “Domestic Absurdism.”
 (See Plays.)

 Jennie is recipient of a Women in Theatre Red Carpet Award for her advocacy and support of emerging writers and female artists.
-She is currently a resident playwright at Will Geer’s Theatricum Botanicum—where she runs theatre’s “Botanicum Seedlings: A Development Series for Playwrights“—and Rogue Machine Theatre; a member of the Playwrights Union, Fell Swoop Playwrights, EST/LA Playwrights Unit and PlayGround-LA Writer’s Pool; and is co-founder and editor-at-large of the Los Angeles Female Playwrights Initiative (LA FPI).
+She is currently a resident playwright at Will Geer’s Theatricum Botanicum—where she runs “Botanicum Seedlings: A Development Series for Playwrights“—and Rogue Machine Theatre; an artist with Virginia Avenue Project; a member of the Playwrights Union, Fell Swoop Playwrights, EST/LA Playwrights Unit and PlayGround-LA Writer’s Pool; and is co-founder and editor-at-large of the Los Angeles Female Playwrights Initiative (LA FPI).

 She lives in Los Angeles with her drowsy musician husband and house cats Molly & Mick.

 Thanks so much to Daniela Zaccheo for this Q&A in Mason’s Road, an Online Literary Journal.